Phil Ting: 2020 California State Assembly

+2022 California State Assembly

 Personal life

 Ting lives in San Francisco's Sunset District with his wife and their two daughters.
 His parents are immigrants from Taiwan.

-On June 20, 2020, Ting admitted to having a "years-long" affair with Carmel Foster, a domestic worker whom he had met through a dating website.
-Foster had previously testified before the California State Assembly in favor of AB-5, a bill which Ting supported.
+On June 20, 2020, Ting admitted to having a "years-long" affair with a domestic worker whom he had met through a dating website.
+The worker had previously testified before the California State Assembly in favor of AB-5, a bill which Ting supported.
 Ting later released a statement denying that the affair had any influence on his voting record.